-WVSU-IRB Application Page 22

-Check any

-students

-1 age 22 Check any of the following which are involved in your project: students as subjectsstudents as researcherspatients as subjectsnon-patient volunteerstrainees as subjectssubjects under 18 years of agesubjects whose major language is not subjects with a mental disabilitysubjects with a physical disabilitysubjects with a developmental disabilitysubjects with a developmental disabilitysubjects with a developmental disabilitysubjects not at West Virginia State of the subjects in the active duty Armed Sfilming, video-taping, or voice-recoundate banks, data archives, and/or regusted. oility subjects University ervices ording subjects The principal investigator must assuthe project will be conducted by ind deviation from the project-for exams subject recruitment process, etc.-nimplementation. lividuals legally and responsibly en aple, a change in principal investi ntitled to do so.
-Any gator, research methods, I acknowledge that all procedures will the use of human subjects in research. ral regulations regarding Principal investigator's signature date - Faculty sponsor's signature (if applicable) date Department chair's signature date Dean's or Supervisor's signature date
+WVSU-IRB Application Page 22 Check any of the following which are involved in your project: students as subjects \\students as researchers patients as subjects non-patient volunteers trainees as subjects subjects under 18 years of age subjects whose major language is not English subjects with a mental disability subjects with a physical disability subjects with a developmental disability prisoners, parolees, or incarcerated subjects subjects not at West Virginia State University subjects in the active duty Armed Services filming, video-taping, or voice-recording subjects data banks, data archives, and/or registration records subjects to be paid The principal investigator must assure the WVSU-IRB that all procedures performed under implementation.

+the project will be conducted by individuals legally and responsibly entitled to do so.
+Any deviation from the project-for example, a change in principal investigator, research methods, subject recruitment process, etc.-must be submitted to the WVSU-IRB for approval prior to

+I acknowledge that all procedures will meet relevant local, state, and federal regulations regarding the use of human subjects in research.

+Principal investigator's signature date

+Faculty sponsor's signature (if applicable) date

+Department chair's signature date

+•

+Dean's or Supervisor's signature date